awsomeaustin12/EEGtoCommand/README.md

 * Fourth: Going through a set of 50 commands, while repeating each command 100 times.

-Note:We can improve the type of data we get by running this process with multiple groups of people.
+Note: We can improve the type of data we get by running this process with multiple groups of people.

 ## Robots